 The Township Park has an open shelter for outdoor usage.
 Restrooms are available on Saturdays and Sundays starting usually in April until the end of October, both dates depend on the weather, from 8am until 9pm and of course, there is a portable available year round.
-The park has two ball fields, tennis courts, walking trail, children's play area, picnic tables in the park outside of the shelter and there are 5 outdoor grills near and around the shelter area.
+The park has two ball fields, tennis courts, pickleball courts, walking trail, children's play area, picnic tables in the park outside of the shelter and there are 5 outdoor grills near and around the shelter area.
 Garbage cans are placed in different locations for cleanup.

 The trustees purchased property for the park in 1976 and began the Park Project two years later when in the spring of 1978 two ball fields were opened for use.
 Bleachers were added later that summer as the New Richmond Girls Softball teams began using the fields for their home games.
 The park shelter, the concession stand and the restrooms were opened in 1980.
 Since that time continuous improvements have been made - tennis courts, playground equipment and walking trail.
 The Park is open from dawn to dusk year round.
 The Park Shelter may be reserved on weekends and holidays.